ctnava/rxtechnotes/law/csa_cmea.md

 🔐 **Storage & Access Requirements**:

-- Must be kept Behind-the-Counter or in a locked cabinet.
+- Must be kept Behind-the-Counter or in a locked display case.
   - not available for self-service.
+  - Retailers must give product directly to purchaser

 🧾 **Sales & Logbook Requirements**:

 - Purchasers must be 18 years or older and present a valid photo ID.
-- A logbook must be maintained that records:
+- For purchases involving > 60 mg, a logbook must be maintained that records:
-  - Purchaser’s name and address
+  - Purchaser’s name, adress, & signature
-  - Product name
-  - Quantity sold
   - Date and time of the sale
+  - Product name & Quantity sold

 ## 🗺️🔗 Nav Links